- Nearing the End of Life

 It’s very common for a person with cancer to take more than one drug to manage chronic and breakthrough pain.
 And some people need much higher doses of opioids than others.
 Don’t be concerned if you seem to be taking large amounts of drugs.
 It has nothing to do with being unable to withstand pain, nor does it mean that you are a complainer.
 Some people need less, and some need more to keep pain in check.

 Over time you may also find that you need higher doses of pain medicines because they aren’t working as well as they once did.
-This is because the body can become tolerant to the drug, so it has less effect.
+This is because the body can become tolerant to a drug, so it has less effect.
 Needing to increase your pain medicine does not mean that you are going to die soon.
 In fact, evidence has shown that poor pain relief hastens death.

 Side effects of opioids